MarioCascades/ceokr/docs/01_Platform_Decisions.md

 Every completed major milestone should:

 1. Compile successfully.
 2. Be tested.
 3. Be committed to Git.
 4. Be pushed to GitHub.
 5. Update relevant documentation.
 6. Create a new Waypoint.

-The latest Waypoint becomes the starting point for the next development
+The latest Waypoint becomes the starting point for the next development session.

-session.

-Platform Decisions and Platform Backlog should be reviewed and updated when

-a milestone changes the architectural state or roadmap.
+Platform Decisions and Platform Backlog should be reviewed and updated when a milestone changes the architectural state or roadmap.

-This prevents old roadmap statements from being mistaken for current

-instructions.

 ---

-# 3. Builder Owns Definitions
+# 3. Performance Builder Is the Composition Layer

+The Performance Builder is the reusable presentation and composition engine for CascadEffects performance experiences.

-The Builder is responsible for defining reusable Performance Sheet
+The Builder owns reusable Performance Sheet definitions and their presentation/configuration, including:

-definitions.

-The Builder owns:

-- Performance Sheet structure

-- Organization presentation within the sheet

-- Navigation

 - Performance Header
+- Member Navigation
+- Layout
+- Sections
+- Fields

-- Objectives
+- Tables

-- Key Results
+- Charts

-- Initiatives
+- Reports/display composition

-- Comments
+- Comments/display configuration

-- Builder validation
+- Validation of Builder configuration
 - Draft persistence
 - Publishing
 - Revision creation
 - Published version preservation

-The Builder is the reusable definition and construction engine.
+The Builder does **not** own employee-specific:

+- Objectives
+- Key Results
+- Initiatives
+- Member performance values

+Those belong to the Member OKR domain.

+The Builder determines **how performance data is presented**, not which employee performance data exists.

 Status